Congratulations 2026-2027 Board of Governors!

 SECTION 6: TERMS OF OFFICE AND TERM LIMITS

 A. Officers shall be elected annually to serve for a one (1) year term and no more than two (2) consecutive terms in the same elected position.
+For the purpose of calculating whether a term limit has been met, a year term is considered 6 months or more.

-C. Parliamentarians/Chairpersons are appointed annually to serve for a one (1) year term and no more than two (2) consecutive terms on the same committee.
+D. Parliamentarians/Chairpersons are appointed annually to serve for a one (1) year term and no more than two (2) consecutive terms on the same committee.
 The Executive Board can waive this term limit.

 SECTION 7: ELIGIBILITY OF OFFICERS AND APPOINTED POSITIONS